fairdataihub/pysoda/README.md

 # define your submission metadata
 submission = sds.get_submission_metadata()
 ......
 # set the submission metadata in the sds object.
-NOTE: Find defnitions for the sub sructure here
+NOTE: Find definitions for the submission metadata in the SDS schema [here](sds_schema.py)
 sds.set_submission_metadata(submission)

 # create the excel file for the submission metadata